This blog post is part of the Understand OpenTelemetry series.

 In this blog series, we’ve gone from core concepts to working examples.
 We showed how to wire together Java applications with the OpenTelemetry Collector, export telemetry data to New Relic, and visualize it in New Relic One.
 Now that you have completed this blog series on understanding OpenTelemetry, you can put what you’ve learned to work in your own environment.
 Hopefully, we have demystified OpenTelemetry—so you can leverage this powerful new set of tools to reach your observability goals!

-Sign up for New Relic’s free tier and start sending your OpenTelemetry data today.
+- Sign up for New Relic’s free tier and start sending your OpenTelemetry data today.
+Your free account includes 100 GB/month of free data ingest, one free full-access user, and unlimited free basic users.

 The views expressed on this blog are those of the author and do not necessarily reflect the views of New Relic.
 Any solutions offered by the author are environment-specific and not part of the commercial solutions or support offered by New Relic.
 Please join us exclusively at the Explorers Hub (discuss.newrelic.com) for questions and support related to this blog post.
 This blog may contain links to content on third-party sites.
 By providing such links, New Relic does not adopt, guarantee, approve or endorse the information, views or products available on such sites.